Jonnywdev/Portfolio-Project-1/README.md

 * I also used my own images, As this website is dedicated to one of my current jobs I have taken my own pictures when at events.

+## Features of the Website
+The website consists of 8 pages.
+Four are accessible from a navigation menu.
+Three are news pages and one is a submission confirmation page for the contact form.

+## Navigation bar

 # Technology
 # Testing
 # Deployment